A Ranking Representation of Optimal Sequential Search: Empirical Strategy of the Weitzman Model

 Let us examine the first principle.
-In the baseline model, the levels of reservation and purchase values are irrelevant, as confirmed by the joint probability in its value-differencing form.
-Adding a constant to all reservation and purchase values in Equation \eqref{eq:pr_jp_dec} cancels out through the differencing matrix, leaving both consumer behavior and the joint probability of the search sequence unchanged.
-This irrelevance always hold when the reservation and purchase values consist of a conditionally independent stochastic component, ensuring the decomposition in the second equality of Equation \eqref{eq:pr_jp_dec}.
-While purchase value randomness is guaranteed by $\varepsilon_{ij}$, reservation values require additional stochasticity from $\xi^u_{ij}$ or $\xi^z_{ij}$, with at least one needing positive variance.
-If reservation values lack stochasticity in their specification, the search sequence is determined by fixed parameters, causing consumers with identical preferences and search costs to follow the same inspection order.
-This leads to degenerated likelihood functions and perfect separation problems, resulting in estimation failure when using likelihood-based methods commonly applied in discrete choice models.\footnote{An alternative approach is to increase the dimensionality of preference heterogeneity to mitigate missing stochasticity.
-However, this often leads to high-dimensional heteroskedasticity in stochastic preference parameters, which causes additional estimation burden. } For proper application of sequential search models, incorporating a stochastic term into the reservation value specification is essential.
+In the linear specification, the absolute levels of reservation and purchase values are irrelevant.
+As long as the probability function can be reformulated as Equation \eqref{eq:pr_jp_dec}, any constant added to all values cancels out with the differencing matrix.

+We point out that the value-differencing form holds only if both reservation and purchase values include a conditionally independent stochastic component, which ensures the decomposition in the second equality of Equation \eqref{eq:pr_jp_dec}.
+Such randomness in purchase values is guaranteed by $\varepsilon_{ij}$, whereas reservation values require additional stochasticity from $\xi^u_{ij}$ or $\xi^z_{ij}$.
+In the full absence of these terms, the search process is determined entirely by observed heterogeneity, and consumers with identical preferences and search costs always follow the same process.
+This leads to degenerate likelihood functions and a perfect separation issue, resulting in estimation failure for likelihood-based methods.\footnote{An alternative is to increase the dimensionality of preference heterogeneity, but this typically introduces high-dimensional heteroskedasticity and additional identification difficulties.} Hence, in empirical applications, incorporating a conditionally independent stochastic component in action values is therefore essential.